Palaui Island Protected Landscape and Seascape: Geography

 At the southwest end of Palaui Island is Puerto Point, a high, wooded bluff.
-East of the point and south of Palaui is Rona Island, a low, wooded island with a white base of sand and rocks.
-Escucha Island is a high and wooded islet east of Palaui, and beyond Rona Island when seen from southwestward through the channel between Palaui Island and the mainland, where a few more islets are located.
+East of this and south of Palaui is Rona Island, low and wooded with a white base of sand and rocks.
+The islet of Escucha is high and wooded islet, east of Palaui and beyond Rona Island, when seen from southwestward through the channel between Palaui Island and the mainland, where a few more islets are located.

 Flora and fauna

 Palaui Island was declared as a National Marine Reserve on August 28, 1994 encompassing an area of 7145 ha.
 The waters around the island boast of 21 commercial species of fishes with about 50 ha of undisturbed corals.

 Palaui Island is a sanctuary for 90 migratory birds.